langalex/couch_potato/README.md

 By creating you own instances of `CouchPotato::Database` and passing them a fake CouchRest database instance you can completely disconnect your unit tests/spec from the database.

-For stubbing out the database couch potato offers some helpers via the `couch_potato-rspec` gem:
+For stubbing out the database couch potato offers some helpers via the `couch_potato-rspec` gem.
+Use version 2.x of the gem, you you are on RSpec 2, use 3.x for RSpec 3.

 ```ruby
 class Comment